gfvalvo/NewEncoder/README.md

 # NewEncoder
 Interrupt-driven rotary encoder library.
-Works with both encoders that produce one complete quadrature cycle between successive detents (such as [this Bourns one sold by Adafruit](https://www.adafruit.com/product/377)) and those that produce one complete quadrature cycle for every two detents (such as[this Alps one sold by Mouser](https://www.mouser.com/ProductDetail/alps/ec11e15244g1/?qs=YMSFtX0bdJDiV4LBO61anw==&countrycode=US&currencycode=USD)).
+Works with both encoders that produce one complete quadrature cycle between successive detents (such as [this Bourns one sold by Adafruit](https://www.adafruit.com/product/377)) and those that produce one complete quadrature cycle for every two detents (such as [this Alps one sold by Mouser](https://www.mouser.com/ProductDetail/alps/ec11e15244g1/?qs=YMSFtX0bdJDiV4LBO61anw==&countrycode=US&currencycode=USD)).

 The encoder's switches are debounced using a state table approach.